I. USF Student

 Defaults – Punctuality – You’re expected to be on time for ALL of your

 games.
-A late arrival forfeit will be at the discretion of the official.
-Our field and court space is
+A late arrival forfeit will be at the discretion of the Intramural Supervisor.
+Please

-If you extend the IM Office a 48 hour notice of a forfeit,
+If you extend the Intramural Office a 48 hour notice of a forfeit,

-loss of $25 of your team’s forfeiture fee.
+your team will be given a default.
 Defaults still count as a loss for your team and could be the difference in advancing team to the playoffs.
+However, two defaults will not automatically disqualify a team.

 VI.
 Play Structure – Leagues